LoopPerfect/buckaroo-docs/cli.rst

    buckaroo upgrade

-Upgrades the installed dependencies to the newest version.
+Upgrades the installed dependencies to the latest compatible version.

 Update